reitzig/reitzig.github.io/research/open-questions/index.md

 There are clearly tree languages with linear average height, {% abbr eg %} the one defined by $$S \to a(S) \mid a$$.

-The question is now:{% marginnote "Originally posted on [cs.SE](http://cs.stackexchange.com/questions/16073/)." %}
+The question is now:{% marginnote "cs.SE ref" "Originally posted on [cs.SE](http://cs.stackexchange.com/questions/16073/)." %}
 Are there (infinite) regular tree languages with average height not in $$\Theta(n) \cup \Theta(\sqrt{n})$$?